DerGuru/The-Resonant/New Chapters/Part4/P4-03_Lina_and_Jason.md

 "A little.
 But also... no?
 Because we'd know how to help them.
 How to teach them safely.
 And they'd have Elyra.
 And the whole program we're building."
 He turned to face her.
 "Would it scare you?"

 "Maybe.
-But I'd rather have kids with you—whatever that means—than not have kids at all."
+But I'd rather have kids with you - whatever that means - than not have kids at all."

 They kissed.
 Slowly.
 Deeply.
 A promise of future possibilities.